 - If you have nurses or a personal support worker visiting, inform them of the ostomy problems that you are experiencing so that they can arrange for an assessment.

-- If you do not currently have additional help at home, the Canadian Association of Enterostomal Therapy has a service called Find an ET Nurse so that you can easily locate an ET Nurse near you.
+- If you do not currently have additional help at home, Nurses Specializing in Wound, Ostomy and Continence Canada has webpage that allows you to easily locate an ET Nurse near you.
 Our highly-skilled Elizz nurses are also available to help you.
-Call us at 1-855-Ask-Eliz to order home services for the person you’re caring for or visit our Home Care Services page.
+Call us at 1-855-Ask-Eliz to order home services for the person you’re caring for or visit our Services page.